helmedeiros/markup-svc/docs/architecture/decisions/0011-router.md

 ### NOT closed by this ADR

 - Per-route hot reload.
-The router holds inner Deciders; if each inner is itself a `swap.Decider` then per-route reload is supported, but the cmd wiring (which routes get their own holder, which share one) is a separate decision tracked under the W11 work.
+The router holds inner Deciders; if each inner is itself a `swap.Decider` then per-route reload is supported, but the cmd wiring (which routes get their own holder, which share one) is a separate decision tracked separately.
 - Traffic-shifting controls (move 50%→75% of traffic to variant B).
-The W10 policies are static once the server boots; runtime shifting needs a new policy that consults a knob (file watch, admin endpoint).
+The policies in this ADR are static once the server boots; runtime shifting needs a new policy that consults a knob (file watch, admin endpoint).
 - Multi-tenancy routing.
 The router can route by `Request` fields the tenant lives on, but the marshaling of tenant identity into the request is out of scope.
 - Experiment definition language.
 Operators describe variants via cmd flags today; a richer DSL is its own ADR.
 - Policy ABAC (consult an external service to decide the variant).
 Out of scope; deployments that need it write a custom `Policy`.